dwaan/homebridge-adb/README.md

 	apt-get install -y android-tools-adb android-tools-fastboot
 	```

-*  _OPTIONAL_ Append the followings line to your `config/startup.sh` to install this plugin on every container restart:
+*  _OPTIONAL_ Append the followings line to your `config/startup.sh` to install or update this plugin on every container restart:
 	```shell
 	# Install the homebridge-adb plugin
 	npm install homebridge-adb